paramraghavan/sql/README.md

 - For analytical section use **analytical\sqlite_db_pythonsqlite.db**
 Before starting with the questions, take your time to explore the all the above 4 tables and get acquainted with them.
-Open db browserlite, File --> Open Database -->analytical\sqlite_db_pythonsqlite.db The db file --> sql\sqlDB\sqlite_db_pythonsqlite.db, is a database file, it contains 4 tables:
+Open db browserlite, File --> Open Database -->analytical\sqlite_db_pythonsqlite.db The db file --> sql\sqlDB\sqlite_db_pythonsqlite.db, is a database file, it contains 4 tables and the "Runners" table is used for exploring windows function.
-1. the "Bookings" table,
-2. the "Facilities" table, and
-3. the "Members" table.
-4. the "Runner" table, used for windows function

 >If you ever want to create and upload data again, drop database and create a new database via DB Browser SQLite
 >> analytical/create_table.sql